adalal80/Gravity/_posts/2016-10-19-DataScienceSalaries.md

 ## Predicting Data Scientist Salaries Using Logistic Regression

 Scenario involves being a data scientist contracted by a firm that is rapidly expanding.
 Looking for new data scientist is vital for the expansion.
 Management thinks the best way to gauge salary amounts is to take a look at what industry factors influence the pay scale for data scientist.
 The jupyter code can be found [here.](https://github.com/adalal80/GA-DSI/blob/master/projects/projects-weekly/project-04/scraping-project-4-starter_JPF.ipynb).
-This was done as a group project with JP Freely, Jesse Sanford, and Kristen Su.
+This was done as a group project with JP Freeley, Jesse Sanford, and Kristen Su.

 The following steps are taken in this analysis: